-If you’re reading this page, I will assume that you know what the Setouchi Triennale is about, at least a little.
+If you’re reading this page, I will assume that you know what Art Setouchi is about, at least a little.

 Just in case, you can find general information about it here:

-This current page is an art guide detailing the various artworks that can be found on the islands taking part in the Setouchi Triennale.
-While it reprises some information from the official site, it also tries to include and regroup some that is not.
+This current page is an art guide detailing the various artworks that can be found on the islands of Art Setouchi.
+While it reprises some information from the official site, it also tries to include and regroup some that are not.

 I hope you’ll find it helpful.
-If you have any question, comment or suggestions for it, do not hesitate to contact me.
+If you have any questions, comments, or suggestions for it, do not hesitate to contact me.